rraallvv/NimiqClient/README.md

 $ pod init
 ```

 Then you can add Nimiq Swift Client as a dependency modifying the created `Podfile`.
-To open the file for editing run `open -a Xcode Podfile`:
+To open the file for editing run `open -a Xcode Podfile` from the command line and the edit the file like so:

 ```sh
 target "MyApp" do